Variational Learning for Unsupervised Knowledge Grounded Dialogs: Background

-\item \textbf{Retrieval based approaches:} Approaches such as RAG~\cite{RAG} and REALM ~\cite{Guu20}, maintain an index which allows one to retrieve the top-k documents with high prior probability.
+\textbf{Retrieval based approaches:} Approaches such as RAG~\cite{RAG} and REALM ~\cite{Guu20}, maintain an index which allows one to retrieve the top-k documents with high prior probability.
 The objective is then approximated as a sum over these retrieved documents.

-Specifically, the document-prior distribution $p(\bz \vert \bx)$ is defined based on scores returned by the Dense Passage Retriever (DPR) \cite{kar20}: where $f$ and $g$ are parameterized representations of documents ($\bz$) and dialog contexts/query ($\bx$), created using neural models such as BERT \cite{BERT}.
+Specifically, the document-prior distribution $p(\bz \vert \bx)$ is defined based on scores returned by the Dense Passage Retriever (DPR) \cite{dpr20}.

 The top-k most relevant documents ($S^p_k)$ for a query (dialog context) are retrieved from an index that allows efficient retrieval \cite{JDH17} using MIPS search.
-We denote the approximate document-prior distribution, normalized over the set $S^p_k$, as:
+We denote the approximate document-prior distribution, normalized over the set $S^p_k$, as $\hat{p}(\bz \vert \bx)$.
+The overall objective for generating the response can then be written as $\log \left[ \sum_{\bz \in S^p_k} \hat{p}(\bz \vert \bx) p (\by \vert \bz,\bx) \right ]$.
+RAG suffers from a drawback that it does not use the information from responses in order to retrieve documents for a given training instance.